Amryousef100/Learning-deploy-full-stack-App-main/documentation/pipeline process.md

 Some information you will need to preparation the config.yml file inside a folder .elasticbeanstalk where it

- need name of the app in elasticbeanstalk  (Udagrameapi-env) and name of environment of elasticbeanstalk ( Udagrameapi-env  )   and
+ need name of the app in elasticbeanstalk  (udagrame-api) and name of environment of elasticbeanstalk ( Udagrameapi-env  )

-  In the same way in file deploy.sh where need name of the app in elasticbeanstalk  (Udagrameapi-env)
+  and  In the same way in file deploy.sh where need name of the app in elasticbeanstalk  (udagrame-api)

-   and  name of environment of elasticbeanstalk    ( Udagrameapi-env  )    This is for back -end  udgram-api As for the  front-end  udgaram – frontend in file deploy.sh it need name of the app in s3 bucket
+   and  name of environment of elasticbeanstalk    ( Udagrameapi-env  )    This is for back -end  udgram-api

+As for the  front-end ( udgaram–frontend) in file deploy.sh it need name of the app in s3 bucket

 ```
 public-read ./www s3://engamryoussef-udagram/